CloudBuds/Blog-Site-1/README.md

 ## Install

-### 1. Install Gridsome CLI tool if you don't have
+### 1. Install the Gridsome CLI tool if you don't have it yet.

 `npm install --global @gridsome/cli`